BodiAugustus/ashley_defi/README.md

 #5.
 Worked on building out the Navbar component.
 Added custom config to tailwind.config.js for smaller screens.

 #6.
 Continued building out Navbar, specifically the links and mobile responsiveness.
 Created _document.js file and imported a Google Fonts type by adding an extension to the tailwind.config.js file.
-Brought in color scheme.
+Brought in dark color scheme.

+#7.
+Continued working on Navbar component.
+Set up toggle button functionality.
+Mapped over social and links arrays.
+Set up dynamic menu height for future changes using two useRef hooks and a useEffect hook inside of Navbar.jsx.
+Switched back due to bg styling issues.
+Added social icons to mobile menu.
+Navbar finished.